fionayyc/last-centurion/assets/readme.txt

-Place your images and other media here.
+Store crew images, starship art, and other media here.